varvet/godmin-medium/README.md

 ## Usage

-Use the medium editor area in your form like so:
+Use the medium area in your form like so:

 ```erb
 <%= form_for @resource do |f| %>